EnricRovira/Pulmonar_Fibrosis_Progression/README.md

  ## Data

 1. The Data Zip File size is about 20GB, so be sure you have enough space before unzipping.
 2. The Dataset consists on 2 folders (train/ & test/), in which you will find a unique folder for each patient CT-Scan, The test patients are a subset of train patients.
-Besides there are a train.csv and test.csv files containing the patients metadata.
+Besides there are a train.csv and test.csv files containing the patients metadata and the FVC measures along the weeks the patient visited the doctor.

 If you want acces to the data you will have to mail <enric.rovira96@gmail.com> and attach an axplanation about how are going to use the data.